dogweather/forkful/content/en/cpp/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in programming involves creating sequences of numbers that lack any predictable order or pattern.
-Programmers often utilize these numbers for various purposes such as simulating unpredictable events, in testing and debugging, and in gaming algorithms to ensure fairness or unpredictability.

 ## How to:
 To generate random numbers in C++, you'd typically make use of the `<random>` header, which was introduced in C++11, offering a wide range of facilities for generating random numbers from various distributions.

 ```C++